 Scientific studies report that there is a high incidence of psychopaths within doctors, but, we won’t go there.

 Having mental health related issues and becoming legitimately ill are NOT mutually exclusive.
 To suggest women who have become ill from their implants are mentally ill is a truly horrifying theory.
-And to further suggest that women who opt for breast implants are of questionable mental health and lowered moral status is outright shameful.
+And to further suggest that all women who opt for breast implants are of questionable mental health and lowered moral status is outright shameful – especially as plastic surgeons are quite happy to take their money and implant them.

 HOW UNFORTUNATE RADIS IS IN A TEACHING POSITION